red5pro/nodejs-checker/readme.md

 # Node Checker
 This is a Node.js server that can be used to verify that all Edges of a Stream Manager are working as expected.
 The server will periodically get the list of `inservice` edges and for each of them start a chrome instance that will subscribe using that edge and a stream name randomly selected from the list of active ones.
 If the subscribe attempt fails the edge will be reported to the Stream Manager using the sunsetting API.
-The integration of the Stream Manager and the details of the sunsetting API can be found in the [document](https://docs.google.com/document/d/1Q0ZjWfOYDCfyzy9ZhN_84pVQhsitPcoEAFHvf27sq3k/edit)
+The integration of the Stream Manager and the details of the sunsetting API can be found in the [Red5 Pro Documentation Site](https://www.red5pro.com/docs/autoscale/corrupted-node/installing-the-node-checker/)

 # Installing the Node.js server